Loft Extension Cost

 How Much is a Loft Extension?

-Once you have made the decision on a loft extension, assuming you're not going the DIY route, then one of the most important decisions you have is deciding which company you are going to entrust with the project.
+Once you have made the decision on a loft extension, then one of the most important decisions you have is deciding which company you are going to entrust with the project.

 This can be a nightmare scenario with not only health and safety issues to consider, but also the not inconsiderable financial outlay involved.
 Not only do you have to avoid the cowboys and scam artists that will be happy to take your money and run, but you also want to find a company that does a great job.